kanishk-jain-01/EventSnap/memory-bank/progress.md

 ## Known Considerations

+- **Testing Required**: Some minor buggy behavior has been observed and needs investigation and fixes
 - **AI Response Strictness**: Currently using 0.7 similarity threshold - can be tuned for broader or more focused responses
 - **Response Time**: 3-5 seconds typical for RAG pipeline (embedding generation + vector search + LLM inference)
 - **Document Types**: Currently supports PDFs and images with OCR - could extend to more formats